-OneSim Simulator of the DTN simulator used in the world is defined as One sim.
+OneSim Simulator of the DTN simulator used in the world is defined as sim.
 The programming language used in One sim is Java.
 The most famous DTN routing protocol is offered by the researchers.

-The modeling of node movement, routing and message handling, inter-node contacts, is the main functions of the One sim.
-The visualization, reports and post-processing tools are provides the result collection and analysis.
-The Onesim simulator project page and a detailed description of the simulator is available where the source code is also available.
+The modeling of node movement, routing, and message handling, inter-node contacts are the main functions of the One sim.
+The visualization, reports, and post-processing tools provide the result collection and analysis.
+The Onesim simulator project page and a detailed description of the simulator are available where the source code is also available.

-The simulation engine sent the events (e.g., message or connectivity events) to the report module and the simulation engine generate results based on them.
-Secondarily, the simulation state showing the locations, active contacts and messages which is displayed by the the graphical user interface (GUI) and is carried by the node.
+The simulation engine sent the events (e.g., message or connectivity events) to the report module, and the simulation engine generates results based on them.
+Secondarily, the simulation state showing the locations, active contacts, and messages which is displayed by the graphical user interface (GUI) and is carried by the node.

 The groups of nodes in a simulation world are building by the simulation scenarios where every group is configured with different capabilities.
 A special set of basic capabilities are modeled by each node in a network.
-These are radio interface, persistent movement, energy consumption and message routing.
-The capabilities of nodes are include the radio interface and persistent storage.
+These are radio interface, persistent movement, energy consumption, and message routing.
+The capabilities of nodes include the radio interface and persistent storage.

-The creation of movement models, as well as interfaces is included in the framework for loading external movement data.
-Implementations of most popular Random Walk (RW) and Random Waypoint (RWP) are included.
-Due to their simplicity these models are very popular in One sim which may have various known shortcomings.
+The creation of movement models, as well as interfaces, is included in the framework for loading external movement data.
+Implementations of the most popular Random Walk (RW) and Random Waypoint (RWP) are included.
+Due to their simplicity, these models are very popular in One sim, which may have various known shortcomings.